theplatapi/ClimateStationVisualizer/README.md

     * Ideas:
         * [ ] See if entity.show=false makes Cesium allocate a new "node"
         * [x] See if D3 color strings are the cause
+21. Rewrite in ES6 to future proof it
+    * [ ] Convert into modules.
+        * [ ] Make event listeners modules
+        * [ ] Have one file with needed variables between all of them.
+Also create a setter so it can be modified.
+    * [ ] Replace var with let
 22. Fix UI hangs on file load
     * [x] Set up GeoJsonDataSource from loaded json object
     * [x] * http://stackoverflow.com/questions/19026331/call-multiple-json-data-files-in-one-getjson-request